 Really interesting article in the Seattle Times this morning about how our state’s dentists have successfully (so far) blocked Washington residents from having access to dental therapists.

 These therapists (who are licensed in the states that allow them) are akin to physician assistants; they can perform a wide range of basic dental procedures.
 And as with PA’s, dental therapists offer the promise of wider, cheaper access.

-And of course, some – but not all – dentists are afraid of having to compete with these folks.
+And of course, as Stephen a dentist in Newington CT tells us, some – but not all – dentists are afraid of having to compete with these folks.
 So they lobby the state to preserve their monopoly.
 It’s akin to – but in some ways worse – the efforts of North Carolina dentists to foreclose tooth-whitening services as the unlicensed practice of dentistry.

 I mean, it’s one thing to try and make it harder and more expensive for suburban moms to get blindingly white chompers at a mall kiosk; it’s another to force the poor to resort to do-it-yourself dentistry in order to get relief from tooth pain.